 - 9.1 The Council has worked closely with landowners, developers, key stakeholders and the local community over a number of years to develop the proposals for the southern extension of Gillingham.
-This approach reflects national policy, which seeks to encourage early and meaningful engagement in plan making, stating that "a wide section of the community should be proactively engaged, so that Local Plans, as far as possible, reflect a collective vision and a set of agreed priorities for the sustainable development of the area...". - 9.2 The community was engaged in the production of the report "Assessing the Growth Potential of Gillingham", which identified that the town had the economic potential, the capacity (in terms of suitable and available sites) and a relative lack of constraints to enable it to accommodate significant growth.
-The study examined a range of potential spatial options and the scenario for growth which was considered most sustainable was the 'southern focus'. - 9.3 The Council used that report to draw up proposals for development to the south of the town in its draft Core Strategy.
-Following public consultation, the Council decided to develop a more detailed policy to take forward growth in the form of a Strategic Site Allocation (SSA), which required further consultation. - 9.4 The Council consulted on the options for the southern extension in autumn 2012 and held a subsequent 'concept plan workshop' with landowners, developers, key stakeholders and representatives of the local community in March 2013. - 9.5 The consultation undertaken to date has helped to establish a 'collective vision and a set of agreed priorities' for the sustainable development of the southern extension, which are set out in Policy 21 - Gillingham Strategic Site Allocation.
+This approach reflects national policy, which seeks to encourage early and meaningful engagement in plan making, stating that "a wide section of the community should be proactively engaged, so that Local Plans, as far as possible, reflect a collective vision and a set of agreed priorities for the sustainable development of the area..."279. - 9.2 The community was engaged in the production of the report "Assessing the Growth Potential of Gillingham"280, which identified that the town had the economic potential, the capacity (in terms of suitable and available sites) and a relative lack of constraints to enable it to accommodate significant growth.
+The study examined a range of potential spatial options and the scenario for growth which was considered most sustainable was the 'southern focus'281. - 9.3 The Council used that report to draw up proposals for development to the south of the town in its draft Core Strategy282.
+Following public consultation, the Council decided to develop a more detailed policy to take forward growth in the form of a Strategic Site Allocation (SSA)283, which required further consultation. - 9.4 The Council consulted on the options for the southern extension in autumn 2012284 and held a subsequent 'concept plan workshop' with landowners, developers, key stakeholders and representatives of the local community in March 2013285. - 9.5 The consultation undertaken to date has helped to establish a 'collective vision and a set of agreed priorities' for the sustainable development of the southern extension, which are set out in Policy 21 - Gillingham Strategic Site Allocation.

-&lt;sup>292 Paragraph 155, National Planning Policy Framework, DCLG (March 2012).
+279 Paragraph 155, National Planning Policy Framework, DCLG (March 2012)

-&lt;sup>293 Assessing the Growth Potential of Gillingham, Dorset, Atkins (December 2009).
+280 Assessing the Growth Potential of Gillingham, Dorset, Atkins (December 2009)

-&lt;sup>294 Assessing the Growth Potential of Gillingham, Dorset, Atkins (December 2009), page 46, Figure 4.5.
+281 Assessing the Growth Potential of Gillingham, Dorset, Atkins (December 2009), page 46, Figure 4.5.

-&lt;sup>295 Draft Core Policy 16, The New Plan for North Dorset - The Draft Core Strategy and Development Management Policies DPD, North Dorset District Council (March 2010).
+282 Draft Core Policy 16, The New Plan for North Dorset - The Draft Core Strategy and Development Management Policies DPD, North Dorset District Council (March 2010)

-&lt;sup>296 The decision to take forward growth to the south of Gillingham in the form of a Strategic Site Allocation was made by the Council's Cabinet on 13 June 2011.
+283 The decision to take forward growth to the south of Gillingham in the form of a Strategic Site Allocation was made by the Council's Cabinet on 13 June 2011.

-&lt;sup>297 Public Consultation on Options for the Southern Extension of Gillingham, North Dorset District Council (October 2012).
+284 Public Consultation on Options for the Southern Extension of Gillingham, North Dorset District Council (October 2012)

-&lt;sup>298 The 'concept plan workshop' was held on 22nd March 2013 and facilitated by the Homes and Communities Agency's Advisory Team for Large Applications (ATLAS).
-The results of the workshop are presented in -Gillingham Southern Extension Concept Plan Workshop March 2013: ATLAS Report on the Workshop, ATLAS (July 2013).
+285 The 'concept plan workshop' was held on 22nd March 2013 and facilitated by the Homes and Communities Agency's Advisory Team for Large Applications (ATLAS).
+The results of the workshop are presented in -Gillingham Southern Extension Concept Plan Workshop March 2013: ATLAS Report on the Workshop, ATLAS (July 2013)